-Your attic is full of old stuffed animals and you don't know what to do with them?
-Are you thinking of getting rid of them while recycling them?
+Is your attic full of old stuffed animals and you don't know what to do with them?
+Before throwing them in the trash, think about recycling!

 Are the stuffed animals recyclable?

 Unfortunately, stuffed animals are not easily recyclable .
 They are often made from a combination of materials such as polyester, cotton, plastics, metals (in music boxes or moving parts) and sometimes even batteries, making the recycling process particularly complex.

 On the other hand, non-biodegradable materials and chemicals used by different brands (not ours!) can be particularly polluting for the environment .

 Due to the mixed composition of lint and the complexity of the recycling process, they are therefore generally not accepted in conventional household recycling bins .

 So where do you throw your stuffed animals?